 Action on Child Poverty

 The sharp increase in foodbank use, particularly among families with children, is a real cause for concern.
-Those who relied on community and school resources such as breakfast clubs, or grandparents to help with childcare, are suddenly having to cope on their own.
+Those who relied on community and school resources such as breakfast clubs or grandparents to help with childcare suddenly have to cope on their own.
 More time spent at home means higher bills and fewer opportunities to shop around for affordable food.
-The Government should temporarily increase Child Benefit, the child element of Universal Credit and Child Tax Credit Payments to help low income families weather the storm.
+The Government should temporarily increase Child Benefit, the child element of Universal Credit and Child Tax Credit Payments, to help low-income families weather the storm.

 The immediate priority must be to guarantee economic security for all.
-However, research shows that more than half of people in poverty now live in a working family.
+However, research shows that more than half of people in poverty now live in working families.
 Too many people are being trapped in poverty by low wages, zero-hour contracts and job insecurity.
-Key workers such as social care staff have been paid less than the Real Living Wage for too long.
+For too long, key workers such as social care staff have been paid less than the Real Living Wage.
 Governments across the UK must ensure that all key workers are paid the Real Living Wage.
 On a medium-term basis, governments across the UK must honour their commitments to tackle low pay across the board.

 Prevent stress due to the risk of eviction

-The Government should extend the current prohibition of evictions for at least another three months after the end of any lockdown period, and keep this under review with potential for further extension.
+The Government should extend the current prohibition of evictions for at least another three months after the end of any lockdown period and keep this under review with the potential for further extension.

 Ensure business changes are working for vulnerable customers

 Government should monitor the measures being undertaken by businesses to support their vulnerable customers (including those with existing mental health problems) during the pandemic to ensure that these measures are effective.